Opened 8 years ago

 There is not much difference in compilation speed between the two (or even between -O1 and -Os).

-comment:17 Changed 4 years ago by casella
+comment:17 by Francesco Casella, 4 years ago

 OK, @sjoelund.se did some interesting work that probably made my comments obsolete, as the issue can be solved in a better way than just by changing the default flags.